Course

 Find the Frequency of Characters in a StringCount the Number of Vowels, Consonants and so onRemove all Characters in a String Except AlphabetsFind the Length of a StringConcatenate Two StringsCopy String Without Using strcpy()Sort Elements in Lexicographical Order (Dictionary Order)Structures and Unions

-Store Information of a Student Using StructureAdd Two Distances (in inch-feet system) using StructuresAdd Two Complex Numbers by Passing Structure to a FunctionCalculate Difference Between Two Time PeriodsStore Information of Students Using StructureStore Data in Structures DynamicallyC++ Program to Find All Roots of a Quadratic Equation
+Store Information of a Student Using StructureAdd Two Distances (in inch-feet system) using StructuresAdd Two Complex Numbers by Passing Structure to a FunctionCalculate Difference Between Two Time PeriodsStore Information of Students Using StructureStore Data in Structures DynamicallyC Program to Find the Roots of a Quadratic Equation

-is known as the discriminant of a quadratic equation.
-The discriminant tells the nature of the roots.
+The term b2; - 4ac is known as the discriminant of a quadratic equation.
+It tells the nature of the roots.

 int main() {